Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 - How to execute SQL using Snowflake CLI
 - How to manage Snowflake objects
 - How to build and deploy Snowpark and Streamlit applications
+- How to build and deploy a Snowflake Native App
 - How to create and deploy Snowpark Container Services projects

 <!-- ------------------------ -->